elastic/rally/docs/quickstart.rst

 Quickstart
 ==========

-Rally is developed for Unix and is actively tested on Linux and MacOS.
+Rally is developed for Unix and is actively tested on Linux and macOS.
 Rally supports `benchmarking Elasticsearch clusters running on Windows <http://esrally.readthedocs.io/en/stable/recipes.html#benchmarking-an-existing-cluster>`_ but Rally itself needs to be installed on machines running Unix.

 Install
 -------